 Many families receive the ashes of their loved one from their funeral director in a temporary vessel.
 They are then left with the choice on what they wish to do with them.
 Before you decide which urn to choose, a common first thought is usually around where the urn will be placed.
 You then have a good idea on what material, size or style could be suitable for you.

 This article has been made to answer any questions you may have and help you decide on where the best place for your urn for ashes may be, As we understand thinking about this after losing a loved one can be quite difficult.

 Some choose to keep their loved one’s ashes within a decorative urn at home, perhaps alongside a photo to create a special memorial.
 This allows them to keep the ashes of their loved one close by, providing a tangible tribute to their memory.
 Our Serenity Cremation Urn for Ashes as seen below, is an example of an urn which can be placed within your home.

-Cremation urns can also be placed in the garden, for example in a spot where a loved one used to sit.
-Our ceramic Urns are perfect for this type of memorial as they have been skilfully crafted to withstand the elements and the test of time.
+Cremation urns can also be placed in your garden, for example in a spot where a loved one used to sit.
+Our ceramic Urns are ideal for this type of memorial as they have been skilfully crafted to withstand the elements.

-Many graveyards and crematories have urn gardens.
-An urn garden is where a group of urns can rest within an urn grave.
-Urn gardens can be a peaceful resting place for urns and commemorative monuments.
-Some can also be used as dispersion areas.
-There is an advantage to this as the urn can be placed near to home, which can make visitation easier.
+Many graveyards and crematoriums have urn gardens.
+An urn garden is where a group of loved ones can rest within an urn grave.
+An urn garden can be a peaceful resting place for commemorative monuments, some can also be used in dispersion areas.
+There is an advantage to this as your loved ones urn can be placed near to home, which makes visitation easier.

 A columbarium is a wall with cavities in it, usually situated in the cemetery.
 It is made of stone and holds individual slots for urns.